3rd May – 27th September 2025 | The Pantry, across from the Great Cloister | Entry is included with General Admission

 The Stern Family at Strawberry Hill (1883–1923)

 At the turn of the century, Strawberry Hill entered a new chapter under the Stern family.
-Herman Stern, a Portuguese baron and member of the European merchant banking dynasty, purchased the estate.
+Herman Stern, a Jewish German banker originally from Frankfurt and ennobled by the Portuguese crown, purchased the estate.
 His son, Herbert Stern, later married Aimée Geraldine Bradshaw, and together they revived Strawberry Hill’s reputation as a glittering social hub.
 Following Herbert’s elevation to the peerage as Lord Michelham of Hellingly, the house became the backdrop for dazzling garden parties attended by prime ministers, foreign princes, and Edwardian high society.

 Under their ownership, the Blue Breakfast Room was transformed into an opulent ‘Turkish Boudoir’, complete with a dramatic tented ceiling, intricate mahogany fretwork, and rich teal walls — embodying the era’s fascination with Orientalist aesthetics.